aristanetworks/avd/ansible_collections/arista/avd/docs/containers/overview.md

 To start using a dev container:

 - Install [VScode Dev Containers extension](https://code.visualstudio.com/docs/devcontainers/tutorial)
-- Add `.devcontainer/devcontainer.json` to your AVD repository (check examples below for possible dev container definitions).
+- Add `.devcontainer/devcontainer.json` to your repository containing the AVD inventory (check examples below for possible dev container definitions).
 - Open VSCode command pallette and pick `Dev Containers: Rebuild and Reopen in Container`.
 - Wait until the build finish and enjoy running AVD in a container.